yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Procedure-intro.md

 1. **Identifier** - a Local Id should be provided, such that could be quoted if manually getting in touch to find out more

 2. **Context** - A reference to the Encounter where the procedure was performed.
 This is likely to be very useful and should be provided if at all possible.
 (Noting however the introductory comments that this may be impossible if the linkage is lost within a clinical coding system).
 Should link to the lowest level possible in any hierarchy, thus providing maximum detail about where the condition was noted

+   *Note: Do not link to an Episode of Care, as this is deprecated in FHIR R4*

 3. **Outcome** - A short and simple list of “successful”, “unsuccessful”, “partially successful”.
 Must be populated when relevant and known.
 (Accepting that for some types of procedure then this may be impossible if there is no simple definition of “success”)